alexholcombe/spatiotopic-motion/README.md

 ============================
 Licensing: MIT license, which is like CC-BY for code.

-Jedi-Jr. Chris Fajou programmed initial version in late October 2014.
+Jedi~~-Jr.~~ Master Chris Fajou programmed initial version in late October 2014.
 Thank you Chris!

 ##Szinte & Cavanagh stimulus details
 "gray background", luminance not specified.